 Architecture.
-Figure 11a depicts the architecture of the chat server application.
+Figure 12a depicts the architecture of the chat application.
 Each client has a process which sends messages over a distributed session channel of type ClientSend to its own worker process on the server, which in turn sends internal messages to a supervisor process containing the state of the chat room.
-In turn, these messages trigger the supervisor process to broadcast a message to all chat clients over a channel of type ~ClientReceive.
-As is evident from the figure, the communication topology is cyclic; in order to construct this topology the code (see the supplementary material) makes essential use of access points.
+These messages trigger the supervisor process to broadcast a message to all chat clients over a channel of type ~ClientReceive.
+As is evident from the figure, the communication topology is cyclic; in order to construct this topology the code makes essential use of access points.